stratosphere/stratosphere/docs/0.4/setup/cluster.markdown

 #### Setting JAVA\_HOME on each Node

-Stratosphere requires the `JAVA_HOME` environment variable to be set on the master and all worker nodes.
-If this variable is not set, Stratosphere tries to determine the default Java installation.
-However, it is recommended to set this variable by hand to ensure that all nodes run the same Java version.
-To check if `JAVA_HOME` is already set on your system, type in the following command:
+Stratosphere requires the `JAVA_HOME` environment variable to be set on the master and all worker nodes and point to the directory of your Java installation.

-    $ echo $JAVA_HOME

-The output of the command should be non-empty and pointing to the directory of your Java installation.
+You can set this variable in `conf/stratosphere-conf.yaml` via the `env.java.home` key.

-Setting the `JAVA_HOME` can be achieved in various ways.
-One way is to add the following line to your shell profile.
+Alternatively, add the following line to your shell profile.
 If you use the *bash* shell (probably the most common shell), the shell profile is located in *\~/.bashrc*:

     export JAVA_HOME=/path/to/java_home/

-Alternatively, if your ssh daemon supports user environments, you can also add `JAVA_HOME` to *.\~/.ssh/environment*.
+If your ssh daemon supports user environments, you can also add `JAVA_HOME` to *.\~/.ssh/environment*.
 As super user *root* you can enable ssh user environments with the following commands:

     $ echo "PermitUserEnvironment yes" >> /etc/ssh/sshd_config
     $ /etc/init.d/ssh restart

-It is also possible to set the configuration key `env.java.home` in `conf/stratosphere-conf.yaml`.
 </section>

 <section id="hdfs">